Shades of cyan: Charleston green

 Charleston green is an extremely dark shade of cyan.
 The name Charleston green originated after the American Civil War, approximately 1865, when during Reconstruction, it was widely used to paint homes in Charleston, South Carolina.

+Connor's Lakefront

+Connor's Lakefront is a dark shade of greenish blue.
+It is one of the Sherwin-Williams paint colors.

 Dark cyan

 Adjacent is displayed the web color dark cyan.

 Electric blue

 Electric blue is a color close to cyan that is a representation of the color of lightning, an electric spark, and argon signs; it is named after the ionized air glow produced during electrical discharges.

 The first recorded use of electric blue as a color name in English was in 1884.

 Keppel

 Adjacent is displayed the color keppel.

 The color name keppel has been in use since 2001, when it was promulgated as one of the colors on the Xona.com Color List.

 Light cyan

 Adjacent is displayed the web color light cyan.

 Light sea green

 Adjacent is displayed the web color light sea green.